pingcap/docs/tidb-best-practices.md

 Simply put, TiDB performs the following operations:

 * A row of data is mapped to a Key-Value pair.
-Key is prefixed with `TableID` and suffixed with the row ID.
+The key is prefixed with `TableID` and suffixed with the row ID.
 * An index is mapped as a Key-Value pair.
-Key is prefixed with `TableID+IndexID` and suffixed with the index value.
+The key is prefixed with `TableID+IndexID` and suffixed with the index value.

 The data or indexes in the same table have the same prefix.
-These Key-Values are at adjacent positions in the Key space of TiKV.
+These Key-Values are at adjacent positions in the key space of TiKV.
 Therefore, when the amount of data to be written is large and all is written to one table, the write hotspot is created.
 The situation gets worse when some index values of the continuous written data is also continuous (e.g. fields that increase with time, like `update time`), which creates a few write hotspots and becomes the bottleneck of the entire system.

 Similarly, if all data is read from a focused small range (e.g. the continuous tens or hundreds of thousands of rows of data), an access hotspot of data is likely to occur.